 Not history, you say?
 How can that be?
 Isn’t that what history is – facts, information, and data about the past?
 Let me pose a few questions to you.
 Would you say that mathematics is the same thing as numbers?
 Or that literature is the same thing as words?
 Or that writing is the same thing as typing?

 No, mathematics is what you do, theoretically and practically, using numbers.
 Literature is what you do analytically using words.
 Writing is what you do creatively with your typing skills.
 Likewise, history is what you do intellectually with data and information about the past.

 Merely memorizing a bunch of factoids with no hard learning behind them does not constitute the study of history any more than being able to name all the tools in a woodshop constitutes carpentry.
 Carpentry consists of what one does physically with those tools and raw materials.

 Unfortunately, especially in primary and secondary school, that fact-memorization is what we are taught as history.
 At one school where I worked, the senior American history teacher required a particular project from every student, every year.
-This project was to be able to list the Presidents of the United States in order, including the starting and ending years of each one’s term of office.
+This project was to be able to list, from memory, all the Presidents of the United States in order, including the starting and ending years of each one’s term of office.
 I’ll be blunt: learning that is not learning history.
 Additionally, it is a pointless assignment.